 - Keywords Don’t Matter Anymore

 This argument pops up in every other discussion about SEO.
 There’s been a myriad of developments which indicate that voice and image search will soon become the preferred means of looking for information.
 However, this doesn’t make keywords obsolete.
 Keywords give insight into what users want and why they search the way they do.
 In-depth research and targeted use of keywords still produce results.
-If you’re not sure how to go about it, you can always contact an SEO expert for advice.
+If you’re not sure how to go about it, you can always contact an SEO expert in Auckland for advice.

 - If You Get It Right Once, You’re Set for Life

 There’s no such thing as being done with SEO.
 Optimisation requires continuous work.
 The way that users engage content is continuously changing, and so are the search engines themselves.
 Your SEO strategy should keep up with these changes if you want to stay ahead of the curve.